arielhasidim/mimic-uo-and-aki/README.md

     - Become a credentialed user on [PhysioNet](https://physionet.org) and sign the use agreement (see ['Getting Started'](https://mimic.mit.edu/docs/gettingstarted/) tutorial).
     - Have MIMIC BigQuery (cloud) access (see ['Getting Started/Cloud](https://mimic.mit.edu/docs/gettingstarted/cloud/)' tutorial )
  - You will need a Google Cloud Platform (GCS) billing account to run the queries.
- - The SQL queries are written in GoogleSQL dialect (formally known as "Standard-SQL" dialect) and is probably compatible with other common dialects.
+ - The SQL queries are written in GoogleSQL dialect (formally known as "Standard-SQL" dialect) and are probably compatible with other common dialects.
  - The code was tested on MIMIC-IV 2.4.

 ## Example

-After creating all the tables and repreducing the associated study, you should end up with a result page in HTML format: https://arielhasidim.github.io/mimic-uo-and-aki.
+After creating all the tables and reproducing the associated study, you should end up with a result page in HTML format: https://arielhasidim.github.io/mimic-uo-and-aki.

 ## Citation